Data visualisation and infographics

-We put together an atlas that visualises the status of insecticide resistance in malaria mosquitoes for the WHO African Regional office.
-This flagship document informs African countries, as well as the international community, on the current status of resistance and on the next steps in malaria control in Africa.
+We put together an atlas that visualises the status of insecticide resistance in malaria mosquitoes for the WHO Regional Office for Africa.

 For the atlas, we designed several look-and-feels, as well as different options in visualising the data.
-Based on the chosen style, the full 180-page atlas was then laid out and all maps and graphs designed and checked thoroughly.
-After a full proofreading, the final document was created for both print and digital use.
+Based on the chosen style, the full 180-page atlas was then laid out and all maps and graphs designed and checked thoroughly by technical experts.

 Satellite imagery was used and around 40 region-wide maps were developed showing the trends in insecticide resistance.